abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ##  Acknowledgements

-I would like to thank Mr. Kunal Ghosh for sharing this workshop and I would like extend thanks to the Github OpenLane community.
+I would like to thank Mr. Kunal Ghosh for sharing this workshop and I would like to extend thanks to the GitHub OpenLane community.

 ## References
  - [https://github.com/The-OpenROAD-Project/OpenLane](https://github.com/The-OpenROAD-Project/OpenLane)